steemit/smt-whitepaper/smt-manual/manual.md

 ### Shared Tools for Account Creation, Key Signing, and Wallet Functions

 Several shared tools exist to support applications that wish to outsource signup, transaction signing, and wallet functions - such as [SteemConnect](https://v2.steemconnect.com/).
+SteemConnect enables applications to support SMTs while the applications are backed by entrepreneurs who may have little to no cryptocurrency experience.

 # Conclusion